 Top Tip: Visit Colonia with a guide on an organized tour from Montevideo.
 Get the details here!

 The Mercado del Puerto was constructed using an iron framework in the mid-1800s.
 When the Port Market opened in 1868, vendors sold fresh produce and meat.
 Frequented by famous musicians, writers and politicians, Mercado del Puerto slowly evolved into individual eateries, rather than a marketplace.

 Today, the market is one of the top Montevideo tourist attractions.
 Visitors can sample a range of local food from various restaurants inside Mercado del Puerto.
-Highly recommended are the grilled sausages, empanadas and the Chivito sandwich.
+Highly recommended are the grilled sausages, empanadas and of course the famous Chivito sandwich!

-Find out more in our blog post, What to Eat in Montevideo.
+Find out more about Uruguayan Food in our article, What to Eat in Montevideo.